Following are a select group of leaders who will be joining us in Singapore:

 Mr. Kelbakh graduated from the Leningrad Civil Engineering Institute and earned a master’s degree in management from the Russo-German Higher School of Management of the Academy of National Economy.
 He is a doctoral candidate in economics.

-Shaun began his Bechtel career in 1997, as a construction engineer on the Channel Tunnel Rail Link.
-Since then he has served in construction and project management roles in UK, Chile and Australia in Bechtel’s water, rail and mining businesses.
+A Senior Vice President of Bechtel Group, Mr. Kenny leads Bechtel’s infrastructure business in Europe, Africa, and the Middle East.
+He began his Bechtel career in 1997 as a construction engineer on the Channel Tunnel Rail Link.
+Since then, he has served in construction and project management roles in the United Kingdom, Chile, and Australia in Bechtel’s water, infrastructure, and mining businesses.

-In his most recent role as President of M&M, a position he held from 2013 to 2016 Shaun led the M&M (Mining & Metals) team to improve safety performance, deliver a series of milestone projects and restructure its operations to win new work in particularly tough market conditions.
+Mr. Kenny served as President of Mining and Metals, leading the team to improve safety performance, deliver a series of milestone projects, and restructure its operations to win new work in particularly tough market conditions.
+After this role, he served as Bechtel’s regional president in Asia–Pacific and led the Infrastructure team to securing new work in the region.

-Before Shaun joined Bechtel, he worked as an engineer for the Balfour Beatty Group of Companies in the United Kingdom, including on the Heathrow Express Rail Link in the late ‘90s.
+Before joining Bechtel, he was an engineer at Balfour Beatty in the United Kingdom.
+Among his projects was the Heathrow Express Rail Link in the late 1990s.

-Shaun is a chartered Civil Engineer in the United Kingdom, a Fellow of Engineers Australia, a registered Engineer in Australia and holds a Bachelor of Engineering (Civil) from Liverpool Polytechnic.
+Mr. Kenny is a chartered civil engineer in the United Kingdom, a fellow of Engineers Australia, and a registered engineer in Australia.
+He holds a bachelor’s degree in engineering from Liverpool Polytechnic.

 Clive Kerner has been Chief Executive Officer of Clifford Capital since its inception in 2012.
 He has 30 years of emerging markets finance experience and a proven track record as a CEO of start-up financial institutions.
 Before joining Clifford Capital, he was CEO of Linq Asia Capital AG, a finance company focused on high yield and mezzanine credit investing in South East Asia.
 Prior to this, he worked in a prominent Asian family office in Singapore and Jakarta.
 He previously spent 20 years in investment banking with Dresdner Kleinwort Wasserstein (“DrKW”), with a focus on project and structured finance in the power, utilities, infrastructure and resources sectors, primarily in Asia, where he was based in Singapore with other postings in Kuala Lumpur and London.
 He was latterly Head of DrKW’s Asian Utilities and Infrastructure business in Singapore.
 Mr Kerner is also a non-executive Director of Singapore LNG Corporation Pte.
 Ltd., Changi Airports International Pte.
 Ltd., Pierfront Capital Fund Management Pte.
 Ltd. and Pierfront Capital Mezzanine Fund Pte.
 Ltd. respectively.